Bass trombone: Recent developments

 The modern bass trombone evolved largely in the United States, from the German large-bore B♭/F tenor-bass trombones in use by the late 19th century.
 In the early 20th century, manufacturers attempted to solve the problem of the missing low B_{1} on such instruments by adding a second valve.
 In the 1920s, manufacturers Conn and Holton made B♭/F bass trombones with a Stellventil (lit. 'static valve') that could lower the F tubing to E when manually set.
 The first true double-valve trombone, where the second valve can be operated while playing, was made by Los Angeles manufacturer F. E. Olds in 1937, using a second dependent valve to lower the F attachment a semitone to E.

-In the 1950s, some American orchestral players had double-valve instruments custom-built, and these designs were eventually adopted by manufacturers.
-In 1961, American maker Vincent Bach released their double-valve "50B2" model with a second dependent E valve (later E♭ and D), based on an instrument modified in 1956 for the bass trombonist with Minneapolis Symphony.
-In the late 1960s custom instruments appeared using a second independent valve that lowered the instrument to G, and to E♭ when engaged together with the first valve.
-The first commercially available trombone using this configuration was the Olds "S-24G" model in 1973.
-Although new to the bass trombone, this idea was anticipated in Germany in the 1920s by Ernst Dehmel's design for a contrabass trombone in F with two independent valves.
+In the 1950s, double-valve instruments were being custom-built for American orchestral players, and the designs were soon adopted by American manufacturers.
+In 1961, Vincent Bach released their double-valve "50B2" model with a second dependent E valve (later built in E♭ and D) based on an instrument modified in 1956 for the bass trombonist with Minneapolis Symphony.
+In the late 1960s, instruments were custom-built using a second independent valve that lowered the instrument to G, and to E♭ when engaged together with the first valve.
+The first commercial model with two independent valves was the Olds "S-24G" in 1973.
+Although new to the bass trombone, this idea was anticipated in Germany in the 1920s by Ernst Dehmel's contrabass trombone in F.

 Bass trombones with two valves.
 Dependent standard rotary valves, left; independent Thayer axial flow valves, center; independent Hagmann valves, right.

 The early 1980s saw the emergence of the axial flow valve, known as the "Thayer" valve after its American inventor, Orla Thayer.
 Trombonists frequently cite its more free-blowing, open-feeling playing characteristics and sound.
-It was gradually adopted on high-end trombone models from US manufacturers by the 1990s, particularly from Edwards, S. E. Shires and Vincent Bach.
-This sparked further innovation in free-blowing valves; Conn patented its own CL2000 valve developed with Swedish trombonist Christian Lindberg, and the Swiss Hagmann valve was adopted by European manufacturers.
+It was gradually adopted on high-end trombone models from US manufacturers by the 1990s, particularly from Edwards, Bach, and Shires, and sparked further innovation in free-blowing valves.
+Conn patented its own CL2000 valve developed with Swedish trombonist Christian Lindberg, and the Swiss Hagmann valve was adopted by European manufacturers.